 Mario and Luigi are a little bigger, though Metal Mario remained the same height.

-Kirby is very slightly smaller.
+Kirby is a little smaller.

 In Stage 1, in any difficulty settings except for Hard, Link would stand and not attack for a few seconds (excluding floor attacks) if his damage was below 21%.
 This was changed so that he moves and attacks immediately after the match has started.